 Why work as a GP in New Zealand?

 The majority of the country enjoys mild temperatures, moderate rainfall and many hours of sunshine.
 The far north experiences subtropical weather during the summer and it gets cooler the further south you go.
 Most places receive over 2000 hours of sunshine each year!
 Summer months average between 20 – 30 degrees whilst winter is cooler between 10 – 15 degrees.

 Quality of Life

 Many of our GPs move to get that enviable work / life balance.
-Most GPs work 32 hours per week over 4 days.
+Most GPs in NZ, work 32 hours per week over 4 days.
 The working day is much more relaxed with standard 15 minute appointment times and built in time for tea breaks and paperwork.

 No Geographical restrictions

 In New Zealand, GPs can work in any location, with no restrictions on where you can work.
 This means you can work in a leafy suburb of Auckland, in the trendy city of Wellington or live by the beach in Tauranga or work in a more rural setting.
 The choice is yours!
 The wonderful outdoors! – New Zealand has so much to offer.
 A relaxed lifestyle, stunning scenery, great food and wine, outdoor sports and activities and friendly communities.

 Frequently Asked Questions

 I want to apply for a job in NZ where can I work?